deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 *"I think as a leader and politician, I am better placed to understand you than many others.
 The life of the Mother-Supreme shares with the life of a human Sister the factor that we will both always be outsiders, however much we are embraced.
 I have to think for all the females, and all the males too.
 That is not an instinct that comes naturally."*

-*"For you, however, I suspect the instinct is as natural as breath, and it is one that I think our species will need to learn to emulate if we are to thrive in interstellar society but… ah, forgive me.
+*"For you, however, I suspect the instinct is as natural as breath, and it is one that I think our species will need to learn to emulate if we are to thrive in interstellar society but... ah, forgive me.
 I'm rambling."*

 *"You are missed.
 I understand why you left our planet, and why you abandoned Ayma and Regaari, and I only refrained from asking you to stay because I knew it would be fruitless.
 Your protective instinct is as powerful as any Mother's, and you have the insight to know when you yourself are the worst threat.
 I truly would have valued your counsel, but I would have valued it for the same reason that I could never have it."*

 She paused, and changed tack a bit.

 *"There is a monument to Triymin, and all the other taken Gaoians now.
 I thought you would like to know that.
 The revelation of what her Mother did to "save" the other cubs has prompted much introspection, and something of a schism.
-We are all still Sisters of course, but… things have been difficult.
+We are all still Sisters of course, but... things have been difficult.
 There is something of a swell of opinion that welcoming you into the Clan was a mistake.
 Some Mothers who never met you are accusing you of having poisoned us with alien ideas.
 These are trying times for an old female."*

 *"Then again, they are trying times for a young female too, are they not?
 But you are strong enough to get through them, Sister Shoo.
 And you will always have a home on Gao.
 Remember that."*